 Lebanon is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lebanon’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Lebanon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lebanon doesn't have a public transportation system that people use for their commute.

 The per capita income in Lebanon in 2022 was $53,414, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $213,656 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.